hemanthh17/CT5129-Thesis-Image-Dehazing/README.md

 - Save the model
 #### Testing the model
 The model can be tested using the inference-script.ipynb.
 The results will be saved in a separate folder.
 The process can be easily run on a CPU.

+#### Note 📝
+<b>The paths are supposed to be changed according to where your corresponding dataset is present.
+The paths in the code are according to the Kaggle dataset strucutre.</b>